naroga/foreman/README.md

 [Symfony WebServer configuration](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html)
 documentation.

+**2. Additional configuration**

-Naroga/Foreman comes preconfigured, so you can skip the rest of this section.
+Naroga/Foreman comes preconfigured, so you can skip this section.
 If you wish to tweak the configuration to improve responsiveness, resource usage or to change the default behaviour, proceed to the [configuration reference](/src/AppBundle/Resources/doc/configuration.md).